blbadger/blbadger.github.io/3-body-problem-2.md

               double *nv1_prime_x, double *nv1_prime_y, double *nv1_prime_z,
 )
 ```
 Parallelized computation must now be specified: in the following code, we define index `i` to be a certain block's thread, in one dimension as this is how the arrays were defined as well.
 Note that as the array is 1D, `blockDim.x` will always evaluate to 1.
-The arrangement of blocks and threads in our kernal call is now clearer, as each thread is responsible for one index.
+The arrangement of blocks and threads in our kernel call is now clearer, as each thread is responsible for one index.

 ```c++
 {
   int i = blockIdx.x*blockDim.x + threadIdx.x;
 ```

 Now the trajectory simulation computations are performed.
-In the spirit of refraining from as much data transfer from the CPU to the GPU and back, we will perform the simulation calculations entirely inside the GPU by moving the trajectory loop to the CUDA kernal.
+In the spirit of refraining from as much data transfer from the CPU to the GPU and back, we will perform the simulation calculations entirely inside the GPU by moving the trajectory loop to the CUDA kernel.
 This is notably different than the pytorch approach, where the loop existed on the CPU side (in python) and the GPU was instructed to perform one array computation at a time.
 It can be shown that moving the loop to the GPU saves a small amount of time, although less than what the author would expect (typically ~5% of runtime with no other optimizations performed).

 Moving the loop to the GPU does have another substantial benefit, however: it reduced the electrical power required by the GPU and CPU during the simulation.
 For the GPU alone, the internal loop typically requires around 100 watts whereas the external loop usually takes around 125 watts on an Nvidia RTX 3060.